 Location of Programs:

-A three-year, full-time, cohort program which leads to a Bachelor of Science in Nursing (BSN).
+A full-time, cohort program which leads to a Bachelor of Science in Nursing (BSN).
 Upon program completion, students are eligible to sit for the NCLEX State Board Exam (RN License Exam).
 This program is intended for students who do not hold an RN (Registered Nurse) or LVN (Licensed Vocational Nurse) license; although, students with an LVN license may apply to enter this program.
 Our Fall application cycle for School of Nursing admission to this program runs Oct.
 1st - Nov.
 30th.
 Applications and Application Instructions will be posted on our Web site, under the Applications link during this application period.

 A part-time program which leads to a Bachelor of Science in Nursing for licensed LVN’s.
 Students will be admitted on a space-available basis each fall; and the Fall application cycle runs Oct.
 1st - Nov.
 30th.
 Upon program completion, students are eligible to sit for the NCLEX State Board Exam (RN License Exam).